Ron Guthrie

-Ronald George Guthrie (born 19 April 1944 in Burradon, Northumberland) is an English former professional footballer.
+Ronald George Guthrie (born 19 April 1944) is an English former professional footballer.
 After signing for Newcastle United in 1963, he played 56 league matches, scoring 2 goals, before joining Sunderland on 15 January 1973.
 A defender, he played at left back for Sunderland in the 1973 FA Cup Final winning team.

-He left Sunderland, joining Ashington, in 1975 after three seasons.
+He left Sunderland in 1975, and joined non-League club Ashington.
+He later took charge of South African club Luistano on a player-manager basis.

-Later joining near rivals Blyth Spartans Guthrie was part of the famous 'giant killing' team that reached the 5th round of the FA Cup in 1978 losing to Wrexham in a replay at St James Park watched by over 42,000 with thousands locked outside, but not after drawing a potential home tie against Arsenal in the quarter finals.
+He joined Blyth Spartans in September 1977.
+He was part of the famous 'giant killing' team that reached the 5th round of the FA Cup in 1978 losing to Wrexham in a replay at St James Park watched by over 42,000 with thousands locked outside, but not after drawing a potential home tie against Arsenal in the quarter finals.
+He left Blyth and signed for North Shields in 1981.

 His first goal for Sunderland came in the 1972–73 FA Cup in a 2–0 victory over Luton Town.

+He is the brother of fellow footballer Chris Guthrie, whose son Simon also played non-League football.